marcusbritanicus/NewBreeze/README.md

 ### Known Bugs
 * Reloading causes custom folder icons not to be rendered in some cases
+* MuPDf does not render first page (perhaps also other) images in epub documents

 ### Upcoming
 * Any other feature you request for... :)